 #1.
 With Inbound Your Dollar Goes Further

-Small businesses that use inbound are three times as likely to see a higher ROI, than ones that use outbound methods such as paid ads, mailers and commercials.
-This means that the dollars you spend with Inbound not only go farther, but produce better results.
+Small businesses that use inbound are three times as likely to see a higher ROI, than ones that use outbound methods such as paid ads, mailers, and commercials.
+This means that the dollars you spend with Inbound not only go farther but produce better results.
 The cost of mailers and ads can add up pretty quickly and are usually ignored by the people they are being sent to.
 But inbound draws people to your business who are actually interested in what you do.
-So lower cost and better ROI, seems like a no brainer.
+So lower cost and better ROI, seem like a no-brainer.

 Because inbound revolves around your buyer personas, the information you learn in the marketing process is invaluable to your sales process.
-Just image knowing what your buyers are looking for before they ever contact your business?
+Just imagine knowing what your buyers are looking for before they ever contact your business.
 Better insight from inbound will increase your sales leading to a bigger budget, which means more inbound marketing which means more sales!